rdkcentral/aamp/test/l2test/AAMP-CDAI-8020_AdInitFail/README.md

 # AAMP L2 Tune time test
-Test used to check/verify the linear CDAI behaviour when ad init fragment fails to download
+Test used to check/verify the linear CDAI behavior when ad init fragment fails to download

 ## Test Files